 It important to note that some areas within the Diocese of Orlando are in greater need of deacons than others.
 Therefore, prior to moving to the Diocese of Orlando, the deacon should contact Deacon Dave Camous, Director of the Office of the Permanent Diaconate at (407) 246-4878, to discuss the relocation to Florida, and to find an appropriate location for the diaconal assignment.

-Permanent Deacons moving into the Diocese of Orlando need to have the faculties of the diocese if they wish to be active in ministry, and may not serve on the altar or perform any diaconate functions until the letter of assignment has been received.
+Permanent Deacons moving into the Diocese of Orlando need to have the faculties of their Diocese of Incardination (Home Diocese) if they wish to be active in ministry, and may not serve on the altar or perform any diaconate functions until the letter of assignment has been received.

 The following documents are required to seek faculties in the Diocese of Orlando:

-- A letter of recommendation and certification of good standing from the director of the diaconate in your previous diocese.
+- A letter of recommendation and certification of good standing from the director of the diaconate of the Diocese you are currently serving.

 - A letter of recommendation and evaluation of your ministry from your previous pastor.

-- A letter from your bishop granting you permission to serve in the Diocese of Orlando.
+- A letter from your Home Diocese’s bishop granting you permission to serve in the Diocese of Orlando.

 - Completion of our Safe Environment Training- Click here to begin